 Many pet parents wonder how intelligent their dogs are.
 Some dogs are capable of search and rescue, while others would rather relax and sit on the couch with their owner.
 Both dogs are intelligent in their own way, but certain qualities can be measured to test a dog’s smarts.
 Here are four that I’ve encountered in my work as a Canine Behaviorist; one is much longer than the others—but also my favorite.

 There are many different ways to define intelligence.
-Dr. Brian Hare of Duke University, author of the superb book The Genius of Dogs, has developed an interactive, fun way to test a dog’s intelligence, which is one of the best methods I’ve discovered.
+Dr. Brian Hare of Duke University, author of The Genius of Dogs and host of the DogSmarts podcast, has developed an interactive, fun way to test a dog’s intelligence.
 It’s also quite involved!
-You can our read our full review of Dognition here.
+Known as Dognition, Dr. Hare’s method incorporates 20 tests that can be performed at home with general household items.
+Following the completion of the Dognition evaluation, you’re provided with a full report of your dog’s results.
+You can read a full review of the test here.

 In this testing, a dog’s intelligence is based on several factors, including: